Department website: http://www.bio.jhu.edu

 Will examine the growing impact of human genetics on the biological sciences, on law and medicine, and on our understanding of human origins.
 Topics include structure and evolution of human genome, genetic and physical mapping of human chromosomes, molecular genetics of inherited diseases and forensic genetics.

 This course covers gametogenesis, embryogenesis, post-embryonic development, genetic analysis, developmental genetics, model developmental systems, and cell determination.
-Biology graduate students only except with written permission from the instructor.
+Biology PhD students only.

 This course will cover basic principles of viral replication and pathogenesis, as well as the host response to viral infection.
 It will then focus on several viruses of interest, including HIV-1, Influenza, Human Papilloma Virus, and SARS-CoV-2.